Mottie/Jatt/README.markdown

 		 imagePreview   : 'Image preview',    // image alt message for the image shown in the preview tooltip siteScreenshot : 'URL preview: ',    // image alt message for site screenshots, this message is followed by the URL

-		 // change tooltip, screenshot and preview class tooltip        : '.tooltip',         // tooltip class (include period ".") screenshot     : 'a.screenshot',     // screenshot class (include period ".")
-		 preview        : 'a.preview',        // preview class (include period ".")
+		 // change tooltip, screenshot and preview class - note that all classes have a "." in front tooltip        : '.tooltip',         // tooltip class (include period ".") screenshot     : 'a.screenshot',     // screenshot class (include period ".") preview        : 'a.preview',        // preview class (include period ".")
-		 preloadContent : '.preload',         // Add this class to preload tooltip content (not preview or screenshot; also include the "." in front).
+		 preloadContent : '.preload',         // Add this class to preload tooltip content (not preview or screenshot). sticky         : '.sticky',          // Add this class to make a tooltip sticky.
+Only one tooltip on the screen at a time though.

 		 // tooltip & preview ID (div that contains the tooltip) tooltipId      : 'tooltip',          // ID of actual tooltip (do not include the "#" in front)